mvp-sales/iOS-Boilerplate/README.md

 ### Architecture

 The architecture for this app is a MVVM-C (Model-View-ViewModel-Coordinator) architecture.
+Coordinator instantiates ViewController and its ViewModel.
+ViewModel communicates to Coordinator via a protocol.
+ViewModel owns a PokemonAPI client, which can be changed to a Repository in the case a local data source is added.

 ### Future improvements